kenballus/smtp-garden/README.md

   - Relay-only / MTA servers
     - msmtp, nullmailer
   - SMTP with explicit routing, relay and local delivery
-    - Maildir format-capable: aiosmtpd, Exim, Postfix, OpenSMTPD, Courier MTA
+    - Maildir format-capable: aiosmtpd, Exim, Postfix, OpenSMTPD, Courier MTA, James\*
-    - Local mail saved in spool/queue: Apache James, Sendmail (see TODO)
+    - Local mail saved in spool/queue: Apache James\*, Sendmail (see TODO)
+    - \*James: The `james` image saves to a database in `inbox` only.
+The `james-maildir` image has a custom mailet to save in Maildir format in addition to `inbox`.
+Both images share a docker DNS name and a host listening port, so they cannot run simultaneously.
   - Configuration of LMTP Servers:
     - Dovecot
   - Configuration of Submission Servers: